ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 {: #sysdig-view}

 The two different ways to access the Sysdig web user interface to see the metrics dashboards are as follows:
-- Launch the Sysdig web user interface from the {{site.data.keyword.powerSys_notm}} user interface.
+- Access the Sysdig web user interface from the {{site.data.keyword.powerSys_notm}} user interface.
-- Accessing Sysdig web user interface from the **Observability** page.
+- Access the Sysdig web user interface from the **Observability** page.

-To view data in your dashboard, the platform metrics should be enabled and you should boot a {{site.data.keyword.powerSys_notm}} instance atleast once.
+To view data in your dashboard, the platform metrics must be enabled and you must boot a {{site.data.keyword.powerSys_notm}} instance at least one time.
 To enable platform metrics, see: [Enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling).
 {: important}

 ### Accessing Sysdig dashboard from the {{site.data.keyword.powerSys_notm}} interface